-- Originally, known as Armistice Day which celebrated to the admiration of martyr military officers of USA.
+- Originally, known as Armistice Day it was celebrated with the admiration of martyr military officers of the USA.

-- Veterans Day sometimes confused with Memorial Day.
+- Veterans Day is sometimes confused with Memorial Day.

-- Raymond Weeks was honor with the Presidential Citizenship Medal from Ronald Reagan in 1982.
+- Raymond Weeks was honored with the Presidential Citizenship Medal from Ronald Reagan in 1982.

-- Veterans Day, which celebrated on November 11, is considered as both a state and a federal holiday in the USA.
+- Veterans Day, which is celebrated on November 11, is considered both a state and a federal holiday in the USA.

 - In the year 1971, Veterans Day was moved to be 4th Monday in October, and then in 1978, it went back to became November 11th.